How Sleep Affects Your Weight

 Recovery, to me, means recovering a healthy, graceful and harmonious balance within your mind, spirit and body so that you are resilient and can deal with life challenges without resorting to eating disorder or any other destructive behaviors designed to numb you to reality.
 You have to grow and develop into a more complete and whole person without your eating disorder filling in the cracks.

 Restoring or establishing for the first time, a balanced energy in your mind, body and spirit requires adequate nourishment on a regular basis.
 Nourishment includes sleep.
-You need sleep.
-Your body needs it.
-Your mind needs it.
-Your emotions are raw without it.
-You don't have access to logical thinking and your emotions are on a hair trigger when you are sleep deprived.
+Your body and mind need sleep.
+Your emotions and responses are on a hair trigger when you are sleep deprived.

 - Your perceptions are distorted when you are tired.